gbv/paia/paia.md

   : Change the password of a patron with the PAIA auth [change](#change) method.

 A PAIA core server SHOULD NOT include the `change_password` scope in the `X-OAuth-Scopes` header because the scope is limited to PAIA auth.

 A PAIA auth server MAY send `X-OAuth-Scopes` and `X-Accepted-OAuth-Scopes` headers with both PAIA auth scopes and PAIA core scopes.

+A PAIA server MAY include more scopes in `X-OAuth-Scopes` and in the list of scopes of a [login](#login) request and/or response.

 ## Error response